 An open derivative hedging a forecasted transaction or firm commitment shall be recorded at cost until the hedged transaction occurs.
 When the hedged forecasted transaction or firm commitment occurs, an open derivative shall be accounted for in a manner consistent with the hedged item (i.e., amortized cost or fair value).

 Upon termination of a derivative that qualified for hedge accounting of an existing asset or liability or a forecasted transaction or firm commitment, the resulting gain or loss shall be recognized in income in a manner that is consistent with the hedged item.
 If the hedged item is recorded at amortized cost, the gain or loss shall adjust, individually or in the aggregate, the basis of the hedged item subject to amortization.
-Alternatively, if the item being hedged is subject to IMR, the gain or loss on the terminated hedging derivative may be realized and shall be subject to IMR upon termination.
+If the item being hedged is subject to the IMR, the gain or loss on the terminated hedging derivative shall be realized and subject to IMR upon termination.
 For terminated derivatives, indicate on Schedule DB, Section 2, Parts A and B, the nature of the assets or liabilities so adjusted and the schedule or exhibit where they are presented.

 Note – Consistent revisions would need to be reflected throughout Exhibit B in 1d, 2d, & 3c.